dsrao711/DSA-Together-HacktoberFest/CONTRIBUTING.md

 <br>

+- This repo focuses on DSA Preparation in Python .
+Please refrain from providing solutions in any other language.

 - Check the issues created in the issues section and get yourself assigned one by commenting.
 Issues will be assigned on "First come first serve" basis.

 - Create a new issue whether you are adding a new program or optimizing the existing solution.
 After the issue is assigned to you, start working on it and make a pull request as mentioned in the steps below.
+<i> DO NOT CREATE A PR WITHOUT GETTING AN ISSUE ASSIGNED BY THE MAINTAINER .
+ANY SUCH PR WONT BE MERGED </i>

 - When creating a PR, make sure to add the linked issue in the description.
 For example : "Closes #712"